Business Agents with AI

 Queries are initially handled by intelligent conversational systems that traverse multiple flows, combine contextual information, and execute automated actions.

-Only when all autonomous resolution options have been exhausted are the most complex cases referred to the appropriate human resources .
-This allows for scaling up care while maintaining efficiency, traceability, and operational quality.
+Only when all possibilities for autonomous resolution have been exhausted are the most complex cases referred to the appropriate human personnel .
+This allows for escalation of care while maintaining efficiency, traceability, and operational quality.

 USE CASE